Sanjay Mahindru

-Vice Admiral Sanjay Mahindru, AVSM, NM is a serving flag officer in the Indian Navy.
-Currently, he is the Deputy Chief of the Naval Staff.
-He assumed charge on 31 Mar 2022.
+Vice Admiral Sanjay Mahindru, PVSM, AVSM, NM is a former flag officer in the Indian Navy.
+He last served as the Deputy Chief of the Naval Staff, from 31 Mar 2022 to 30 September 2023.
 Prior to this, he served as the Flag Officer Commanding Maharashtra Naval Area (FOMA), having been appointed on 17 October 2016.
 He earlier served as Flag Officer Submarines from 2015 to 2016.

 Career

 Mahindru joined and graduated from the National Defence Academy.
 He was commissioned in the Indian Navy on 1 January 1985.
 He specialised in navigation and qualified as a submariner.
 He attended the Joint Services Command and Staff College at United Kingdom.
 He has served in the Directorate of Submarine Operations and Directorate of Nuclear Submarine Acquisition.

 He commanded the Shishumar-class submarine INS Shalki (S46), the cadet training ship INS Krishna (F46) and the lead ship of her class of guided-missile destroyers INS Rajput (D51).
 He also commanded the submarine base INS Satavahana, the Navy’s submarine training establishment where he set up the School for Advanced Underwater Warfare.

 Mahindru attended the Higher Naval Command Course at the College of Naval Warfare, Mumbai.
 He later served as the Naval Assistant to the Flag Officer Commanding-in-Chief Western Naval Command and to the Flag Officer Commanding-in-Chief Southern Naval Command.
 As a Commodore, he headed the Arihant Project, India’s first Nuclear Submarine.